RyanWu2233/YOLO4/README.md

 ## False positive example:
-YOLO V4 detects 26 objects Folloing picture
+YOLO V4 detects 26 objects in the folloing picture.
+Object 26 is simply a black blank space between hand and face.
+However, YOLO V4 'guess' it is a cell phone.
+This is because YOLO V4 'seen' many cellphone is hold near the ear.
+Of course, it is false positive.
 ![Result_3](./JPG/YOLO4_03B.jpg)
 ![Result_3A](./JPG/YOLO4_03A.jpg)